Best and Worse of 2022 | Yearly Wrap-Up

 Civilization VI | Gathering Storm + New Frontier DLC

-Since I wrote my article about how I didn’t beat Civilization VI because I had too much fun starting over and relishing the early game, I have since gone on to beat it 6 different ways and on all difficulties above the default—the victory on the hardest difficulty was with use of an exploit because I’m not that good.
+Since I wrote my article about how I didn’t beat Civilization VI because I had too much fun starting over and relishing the early game, I have since gone on to beat it 6 different ways and on all difficulties above the default—the victory on the hardest difficulty was with the use of an exploit because I’m not that good.
 I’ve had a lot of fun relaxing and playing the game over and over with a new leader each time.
 The early game is still my favorite part of the experience.
 When I did a huge True Earth game with a military victory as Alexander the Great I was exhausted by having to manage so many cities I conquered, but I’ve come to appreciate the end game a lot more.
 The new additions of the New Frontier DLC also add some interesting mechanics to the game that change your strategies entirely and, in some ways, make the game a little easier.
 When you’re busy, there’s no better game to leave on in the background while you take care of something else, because it’s always there, ready for you to come back.

 Guilty Gear Strive